 As the average lifespan increases and more medications are developed, the need grows for qualified pharmacy technicians.
 These professionals work with sensitive materials and technical equipment and provide vital support for pharmacists and patients alike in all work environments, which range from local pharmacies to hospitals.

 To learn more about how to become a pharmacy technician, fill out a request form and Arizona College will be in touch with you to answer any questions you have.
-Our Pharmacy Technician program is offered in both Glendale, AZ and Mesa, AZ.
-The Glendale program is ASHP accredited.
+Our ASHP accredited Pharmacy Technician program is offered in both Glendale, AZ and Mesa, AZ.